DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

 #### Metrics

 The evaluation metrics used to assess the models include: 1. **Root Mean Square Error (RMSE)**: - Measures the average prediction error. - Lower RMSE indicates better model fit.
 2. **R-squared (**$R^2$): - Indicates the proportion of variance explained by the model. - Higher $R^2$ values represent a better fit.
 3. **Posterior Predictive Checks**: - Examines the alignment of predicted and observed values to assess model calibration.
-4. **Significance of Coefficients**: - Evaluates the statistical significance of key predictors, including interaction terms like after_injunction \* abortion_illegal.

 #### Results